WZBSocialScienceCenter/tmtoolkit/doc/source/development.rst

 2. Documentation updates:

+- check and possibly update the tutorials – do all code examples still work and are all important features covered?
 - update documentation
 - update README
 - update changelog (``doc/source/version_history.rst``)

 3. Testing:

+- run examples and check if they work
 - run tests locally via tox
 - push to GitHub repository ``develop`` or ``release*`` branch to run tests via GitHub Actions